whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 The more I learned to receive the Earth's gifts, and the more I practiced feeling grateful, the more I saw gifts everywhere I looked.
 I felt surrounded by abundance, and grateful for life.

-The more I felt grateful for the living world, the harder it became to see how humans treat it.
+The more I felt grateful for the living world, the harder it became to see how most humans treat it.

 I kept driving past clear-cut forests, huge fields of empty clay destined to be cheap strip malls, dirty factories, and overpriced housing developments full of toxic building materials.